brilacasck/micro-acc-systemc/README.md

 ***Note that there is two subfoler in this repository named `instructions` and `test`***

-  - test folder : all testbenchs for all components (some of these files are empty -> you can fill it yourself)
+  - test folder : all testbenches for all components (some of these files are empty -> you can fill it yourself)
-  - instructions folder: there is files you can see binary micro-processor instructions you can put them into IR.cpp file.
+  - instructions folder: there are files you can see the binary micro-processor instructions you can put them into IR.cpp file.

 <hr />